jmaillot/azure-terraform/azure-base-infrastructure/modules/network-interface/README.md

 Module description:
-The module provisions Azure Network Interface for our VM
+This module will provision the Azure Network Interface for our virtual machine